FAFSA Tips and Tutorial

 Miami University strongly encourages all students to complete the FAFSA online.
 The tips below can help you avoid common mistakes that could delay processing time.

-If completing the application online, you will need your PIN to sign the application electronically.
+If completing the application online, you will need your FSA ID to sign the application electronically.
 If you are a dependent student, your parent will also need to sign.
-Your parent can apply for their own PIN to sign the application.
+Your parent can apply for their own FSA ID to sign the application.
+You, and your parent, will need to create a FSA ID if you do not already have one.

 If you don't use the E-Signature option, you must print out, sign, and mail the signature page to the federal processor.
 This could add up to two weeks to your processing time.